-Keyes (2002) argues that mental health and mental illness are more than the presence and absence of emotional states and that mental health and mental illness are not on opposite ends of a continuum.
-Keyes sees adults with complete mental health as flourishing in life with high levels of well-being, and adults with incomplete mental health to be languishing in life with low well-being.
-Figure 1 (Together to Live, 2014) depicts the notion that mental health is not simply the absence of mental illness but rather looks at mental illness in relation to mental well-being.
+To craft a full picture of mental health, Epp (1988) put forward the notion that mental illness cannot be separated from mental health; but rather that mental illness can act as a contributing factor, or an obstacle to mental health.
+Epp visualized mental health and mental illness as belonging to two separate continuums that when considered together, would encompass "a range of different situations in which symptoms of mental disorder would be present to varying degree[s]" (Epp, 1988, p.
+334).
+Further, Keyes (2002) described adults with complete mental health as flourishing in life with high levels of well-being, and adults with incomplete mental health as languishing in life with low well-being.
+Figure 1 (Together to Live, 2014) depicts the notion that mental health is not simply the absence of mental health, but rather looks at mental illness in relation to mental well-being.
 Keyes finds that "mental health is best operationalized as a syndrome that combines symptoms of emotional well-being with symptoms of psychological and social well-being" (Keyes, 2002, p.
 608).